ronyju/comp_Hw3/README.md

 2. you will need to check that byte is not bigger than 255. thay havnt yet answered me in the piatzza

+3. check what number should be printed after every function , should it be 0 for all ?

-and of curse debugging the tests.. witch is the worst part :(
+and of curse debugging the tests... the worst part :(